tsmatz/huggingface-finetune-japanese/Readme.md

 ## How to Setup and Run

-Here I have used **Ubuntu Server 20.04 LTS** in Microsoft Azure.<br>
+Here I have used **Ubuntu Server 20.04 LTS** in Microsoft Azure.
-In general, the saved checkpoint in the training will become so large, because it's large model.
-Please expand disk in Azure VM, if you need.
-(See [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks) to expand disk in Azure.)

-Install and setup HuggingFace transformers and DeepSpeed.
+Install and setup HuggingFace and DeepSpeed as follows.

 ```
 # compilers and development settings